Workflows & Recipes

 - Consistent auth.
 Every call uses the same

-Authorization: Bearerheader. - No schema merging.
-Your agent builds a complete wallet profile without reconciling three different response formats across EVM and Solana.
+Authorization: Bearerheader. - Less schema merging.
+Your agent builds a wallet brief without reconciling three different response formats across EVM and Solana.

 - Provider flexibility.
-If Hive adds a better wallet data source tomorrow, your code does not change.
+If Hive adds a better wallet data source tomorrow, runtime discovery and normalized execution metadata reduce the amount of provider-specific code you need to maintain.

 - Runtime discovery.
 An MCP agent picks up new wallet tools through